 The goal is to first disinfect the site and then prevent future intrusions.

 In the event that you need a better hosting provider, I provide website hosting relocation services.
 I don’t recommend managed WordPress hosting.
 In my opinion, premium hosting providers with secure WHM cPanel services are better for both security and performance.

 Usually, the fastest way to deal with a known breach of WordPress is to Restore the site to its status before the hacking occurred and then harden it – that’s if you do actually have backups… If not…

-- Install and configure Wordfence to scan for core files, plugins, themes and images and run the scan
+- Install and configure Wordfence to scan for core files, plugins, themes, images and files outside WordPress and run the scan

 - Use the Fix all fixable items and the Delete all deletable items to clean the site